Sundqvist, Binnington help Blues open with 4-1 win over Avs

+DENVER (AP) — Elevated to the second line on short notice, Oskar Sundqvist just wanted to do his part.

+He certainly did that and more — with a bruise to show for it.

-DENVER (AP) — Oskar Sundqvist scored twice and blocked four shots, Jordan Binnington made 26 saves and the St. Louis Blues beat the Colorado Avalanche 4-1 on Wednesday night in the season opener for both teams.
+Sundqvist scored twice and blocked four shots, Jordan Binnington made 26 saves and the St. Louis Blues beat the Colorado Avalanche 4-1 on Wednesday night in the season opener for both teams.

+The Blues had to juggles things around when they found out forward Mike Hoffman couldn’t play due to visa issues.
+The team was looking forward to having him in the lineup, too.
+He signed a one-year contract Monday after signing a professional tryout agreement with St. Louis on Dec.
+27.

 Jordan Kyrou also found the net after being recalled from the taxi squad, and new addition Kyle Clifford added another goal as the Blues scored four unanswered.